 Stamp duty for second homes

 Since April 2016 there has been an additional rate of stamp duty for second homes and new rates come into effect July 8th, 2020 until March 31st, 2021.
 If you are buying an additional property or are buying a home and may end up owning two properties even just temporarily, you have to pay extra stamp duty.
 Here’s everything you need to know.

-Anyone buying an additional residential property worth £40,000 or more will have to pay stamp duty for second homes.
-This applies whether you’re buying a second home, buy-to-let investment or any additional property.
+Anyone buying an additional residential property worth £40,000 or more will have to pay the additional stamp duty for second homes.
+This applies whether you’re buying a second home as an investment buy-to-let, for a holiday home or any other purpose.

 You have to pay the extra rate even if the property you already own is abroad.
 It also applies if you only own a share in a property.